spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202311.0/base-shop/manage-using-glue-api/manage-carts-of-registered-users/glue-api-manage-items-in-carts-of-registered-users.md

 {% include pbc/all/glue-api-guides/202311.0/items-response-attributes.md %} <!-- To edit, see /_includes/pbc/all/glue-api-guides/202311.0/items-response-attributes.md -->

+{% include pbc/all/glue-api-guides/202311.0/bundle-items-bundled-items-response-attributes.md %} <!-- To edit, see /_includes/pbc/all/glue-api-guides/202311.0/bundle-items-bundled-items-response-attributes.md -->

-{% include pbc/all/glue-api-guides/202311.0/add-items-to-a-cart-of-registered-user-response-attributes-of-included-resources.md %} <!-- To edit, see /_includes/pbc/all/glue-api-guides/202311.0/add-items-to-a-cart-of-registered-user-response-attributes-of-included-resources.md -->
+{% include pbc/all/glue-api-guides/202311.0/vouchers-cart-rules-response-attributes.md %} <!-- To edit, see /_includes/pbc/all/glue-api-guides/202311.0/vouchers-cart-rules-response-attributes.md -->

 For the attributes of other included resources, see the following: